datachomp/datachomp.com/ev.md

 Not good:
-everything in units of 1 instead of 1/4 or 1/8 distance being variable up to 35% software is so dumb
+everything in units of 1 instead of 1/4 or 1/8 - not adjustable

+distance being variable up to 35%

+software is so dumb
-	doesn't want to necessarily work with other software touch is so dumb public charging sucks. questionable availability/functionality/speed/scummy apps
+	doesn't want to necessarily work with other software Everything is digital/dynamic interface, but personalization is deeply superficial

+touch is so dumb

+public charging sucks. questionable availability/functionality/speed/scummy apps
 	variable charge time sucks with passengers